 • Local infections

-• Type II prostatitis
+• Type 2 prostatitis

-Type II prostatitis can thus manifest itself by the following symptoms:
+Type 2 prostatitis has the following symptoms:

-• an unpleasant feeling of heaviness in the lower abdomen,
+• An unpleasant feeling of heaviness in the lower abdomen

-• pain,
+• Pain

 • Sexually transmitted infections (STIs)